kaleb-asfaw/adAcceleration/README.md

 # Feedback

-If you have any suggestions or bugs, please contact us at adAcceleration@gmail.com  niga
+If you have any suggestions or bugs, please contact us at adAcceleration@gmail.com